Thermal Friction as a Solution to the Hubble and Large-Scale Structure Tensions: Thermal Friction

 \subsection{Background evolution}

 Using the stress-energy tensor to derive the evolution equation of the scalar field and the dark radiation (see Appendix \ref{sec:derivations} for details), we find

 Here primes indicate derivatives with respect to conformal time $\tau$, and $\mathcal{H} \equiv \frac{a'}{a}$, where $a$ is the scale factor.
-We take the potential to be quadratic $V(\phi) = \frac{1}{2}m^2 \phi^2$, and $\rho_{\text{dr}}$ denotes the dark radiation energy density.
-We focus on a simple quadratic potential since the alleviation of fine-tuning was our initial motivation to explore thermal friction, but our results hold for more complex potentials.
+We take the potential to be quadratic $V(\phi) = \frac{1}{2}m^2 \phi^2$, \kb{where $m$ denotes the mass of the scalar field,} and $\rho_{\text{dr}}$ denotes the dark radiation energy density.
+We focus on a simple quadratic potential since the alleviation of fine-tuning was our initial motivation to explore thermal friction, but our results hold for more complex potentials. \tk{In the regime preferred by data, all terms in which the dynamics of the scalar field enter become negligible, thus making our results independent of the choice of scalar field potential.}\footnote{\kb{Scalar-field potentials $V(\phi) = \lambda_n \phi^n$ with $n>2$ are challenging to obtain from a UV-complete theory, as dominant terms with $n = 2$ are also generated in the underlying theory (see \cite{Gonzalez:2020fdy}, Eq.~2, for instance).
+A quadratic potential on the other hand arises naturally.
+For example, for the axion-like particle we consider here it could be obtained through an explicit symmetry breaking term in the UV-theory, making the axion-like particle a pseudo-Nambu Goldstone boson with a small mass term. }}

 We restrict our analysis to the overdamped regime in which the constant friction $\Upsilon \geq m$.
 In this regime, thermal friction solves the fine-tuning of EDE-potentials.
 In the standard ultra-light-axion scalar-field EDE scenario, the scalar field is frozen until $\frac{\mathcal{H}}{a} \sim m$, at which point it rapidly begins to oscillate.
 In the DA EDE model, the thermal friction dominates over Hubble friction ($a\Upsilon \gg \mathcal{H}$), and the scalar field never oscillates.